mwnewm/mwnewm.github.io/README.md

-This is my personal website, made using React and React-Bootstrap.
+This is my personal website, made using React.

-Currently under construction!
+The page is still under construction, but feel free to visit the most recent draft at: https://maevenewman.live/